Denz001/Javascript-Beginner-Projects/README.md

 # Javascript-Beginner-Projects
 This repository is where I upload my beginner projects in Javascript.
-If there is any update or changes I will make in the code, I will add them in their own README.
+If there is any update or changes in the code, I will add them in their own README.

 <h1> Project List </h1>